pm-pl/BurgerSpawners-Public/README.md

 [![](https://poggit.pmmp.io/shield.dl.total/BurgerSpawners)](https://poggit.pmmp.io/p/BurgerSpawners)

+**Forked by MagicGames.
+Updated to PM4 messily.
+Feel free to use this as reference if you want to properly update it to PM4.**

 # Information
 This plugin adds a Stackable Spawner System to PMMP.
 When you place a Spawner, you can stack additional Spawners onto the same Spawner to increase it's spawn rate.
 This lets you conserve space and also prevents lag due to a large amount of Spawners.
 For example: A single Zombie Spawner spawns one Zombie every 40 seconds.
 Stacking another Zombie Spawner on it changes the spawn rate to 20 seconds.